mahdikazemi96/RegisterationForm/README.md

 > a class library with the name *Domain* for our models, dto, ...
 > a class library with the name *Infrastructure* for interfaces such as unitofwork
 > a class library with the name *DAL* to communicate with database
+> a class library with the name *DAL* to communicate with database

 ## Usage